cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/request-rate.md

 {{</example>}}

-The following diagram shows how Cloudflare handles four incoming requests received during a 10-second period in the context of the above rate limiting rule.
+The following diagram shows how Cloudflare handles these four incoming requests received during a 10-second period in the context of the above rate limiting rule.

 ![Example of a rate limiting rule using a response field in the counting expression](/waf/static/custom-rules/rate-limiting-example-response-field.png)

-All four requests have the same IP address and they all include the `X-API-Key` header.
-However, the rule includes a custom counting expression (defined in **Increment counter when**) specifying that the counter should increase when the response HTTP status code is `400`.

 Since request 1 matches the rule expression, the rate limiting rule is evaluated.
-The request is sent to the origin, skipping any cached content, because the rate limiting rule includes a response field (`http.response.code`) in the counting expression — when this happens, the counter will only be updated when Cloudflare receives a response from the origin.
+The request is sent to the origin, skipping any cached content, because the rate limiting rule includes a response field (`http.response.code`) in the counting expression.
 The origin responds with a `400` status code.
-Since there is a match for the counting expression, Cloudflare updates the request counter for the values of the characteristics in the context of the rate limiting rule, setting the counter to `1`.
+Since there is a match for the counting expression, Cloudflare creates a request counter for the values of the characteristics in the context of the rate limiting rule, and sets this counter to `1`.

 Request 2 matches the rule expression and therefore Cloudflare evaluates the rate limiting rule.
-The request is still within the maximum number of requests defined in **Requests**.
+The request counter for the characteristics values is still within the maximum number of requests defined in **Requests**.
 The origin responds with a `200` status code.
-Since the counting expression does not match for the current response, the counter remains with the value `1`.
+Since the response does not match the counting expression, the counter is not incremented, keeping its value (`1`).

 Request 3 matches the rule expression and therefore Cloudflare evaluates the rate limiting rule.
 The request is still within the maximum number of requests defined in **Requests**.
 The origin responds with a `400` status code.
 There is a match for the counting expression, which sets the counter to `2`.

 Request 4 matches the rule expression and therefore Cloudflare evaluates the rate limiting rule.
-The request is no longer within the maximum number of requests defined in **Requests** (The counter has the value `2` and the maximum number of requests is `1`).
-Cloudflare applies the action defined in the rate limiting rule configuration, blocking request 4 and any later requests that match rate limiting rule #1 for ten minutes.
+The request is no longer within the maximum number of requests defined in **Requests** (the counter has the value `2` and the maximum number of requests is `1`).
+Cloudflare applies the action defined in the rate limiting rule configuration, blocking request 4 and any later requests that match the rate limiting rule for ten minutes.